suzannecodeinst/Birthday-Reminder-App/README.md

 If they don't follow this pattern, (two strings separated by a comma) they are asked to try again.<br>
 If they input correctly the spreadsheet for their chosen month is updated and this is confirmed to them.<br>
 They are asked if they would like to restart and check another month or exit, if they want to restart they are taken back to choosing a month, or if they want to exit the app finishes with a 'Goodbye'.

+## Features
+### Existing Features
+The user is presented with an input to select a month.
+The user can call data from the google spreadsheet of their lists of birthdays form the selected month.
+The user can add birthdays to their selected month and update the google sheet.
+- Input Validation and error checking
+    - You can only enter a number between 1 and 12 to choose a month.
+    - You can only enter two strings separated by a comma for the date and name input for a new birthday to be added.
+The user can exit the app or choose another month to access.
+### Future features
+- Allow the user to exit the app after they have selected the month and checked for birthdays, currently they are asked if they would like to add a birthday but have no option to leave if they do not want to.
+- Improve the presentation of the data pulled from the google sheet when you check what birthdays there are, I would like to take away all the brackets, so it reads more cleanly as a list of dates with names.
+- Improve the validation checks for the input for the new birthday date and name.
+Currently it just checks the input is two strings, I would like the first string to be confirmed as a date number that could only occur in the already selected month.
+And the second string to be confirmed as a name that does not exceed a certain length of characters.

 ## Credits/Reference